vertexproject/synapse/docs/synapse/devopsguide.rst

 .. note::

    CA certificates provided via the ``tls:ca:dir`` configuration option MUST include the full chain of certificates all the way up to the root.
 Providing only partial CA chains may result in verification failures.

+   This chain should start with the specific certificate for the principal who “is” the client or server, and then the certificate for the issuer of that certificate, and then the certificate for the issuer of that certificate, and so on up the chain until you get to a certificate which is self-signed, that is, a certificate which has the same subject and issuer, sometimes called a root certificate.

 Configure Custom CA Certificates with Kubernetes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~